dray89/Stata/README.md

 datacase2.log, Econ 670, Financial Economics

 Used data on dividend-adjusted price of 10 stocks and the S&P 500 index and the risk-free rate from Yahoo (finance.yahoo.com).

+Groupproject_EmpiricalAnalysisI.log, Econ 643, Empirical Analysis I

+We obtained the data from the World Bank Development Research website.
+This data was originally collected and analyzed for a journal article titled “Gross Capital Flows: Dynamics and Crises” by Sergio Schukler, Tatiana Brandao, Fernando Broner, and Altor Erce.
+They obtained through the balance of payments from the International Financial Statistics of the International Monetary Fund from 1970 to 2009 for 183 countries.
+The data is classified into three groups based on country’s income levels as measured in GNI per capita as of the year 2005.
+Groupproject_EmpiricalAnalysisI.docx is the accompanying research summary of the group project for Empirical Analysis I.